Three years after ordeal, North Shore kidnapping victim still waiting for her day in court

 The crimes occurred over a period of several days in the winter of 2019, when a young woman who grew up on the North Shore and had recently moved to Jamaica Plain went to a downtown Boston bar for a "girls night out" and had too much to drink.

-After several years of delays due in part to COVID but also several court-ordered evaluations due to his courtroom behavior — which psychologists found was most likely feigned, it was the first day of trial.
+After several years of delays due in part to COVID but also several court-ordered evaluations due to his courtroom behavior — which psychologists found was most likely feigned, according to court filings — it was the first day of trial.

+But as it would turn out, the case wasn't going to trial that day, becoming one of an increasingly long list of cases that have been delayed for years — partly a result of the pandemic, partly a result of what some lawyers acknowledge is an age-old tactic: dilatory behavior.

-It was then that he suddenly claimed his lawyer wasn't properly representing him because he refused to present a baseless claim by Pena that the woman found in his apartment was a "prostitute."
+It was in the moments as the jury pool waited outside the courtroom that Peña suddenly claimed his lawyer wasn't properly representing him because he refused to present a baseless claim that the woman found in his apartment was a "prostitute."

+That argument persuaded a judge to postpone the trial and appoint a new lawyer — and to put the trial on hold.

-But as a new trial date loomed, his new court appointed attorneys scrambling to prepare for a trial in May, Pena again had an outburst, according to court papers.
+But months later, as a new trial date loomed, his new court appointed attorneys scrambling to prepare for a trial in May, Peña again had an outburst, according to court papers.

 The lawyers were trying to win his release on the grounds that his pre-trial detention without bail had expired.

-That didn't sway the judge, so Pena then complained that he wanted a Spanish-speaking lawyer because the interpreter added time to his attorney-client meetings at the jail.
+That didn't sway the judge, so Peña then complained that he wanted a Spanish-speaking lawyer because the interpreter added time to his attorney-client meetings at the jail — an argument prosecutors in a filing opposing his request called "ironic" given his earlier complaint that his first attorney didn't bring an interpreter to jailhouse meetings.

-That didn't work either.
-So Pena made another wild accusation: his Committee for Public Counsel Services lawyer was a "puppet" who was being paid by police to "kill" Pena in his cell.
+That didn't convince the judge.
+So Peña made another unusual accusation: his Committee for Public Counsel Services lawyer was a "puppet" who was being paid by police to "kill" Peña in his cell.

 Suffolk prosecutors argued it was just another delay tactic.

-But now Pena's new lawyer is again seeking his client's release on bail, contending that Pena wants to see a doctor about "tumorous growths" in his colon, and is also afraid of contracting COVID-19.
+Earlier this month Peña's new lawyer, Lorenzo Perez, also asked the judge to release his client on bail, saying Peña wants to see a doctor about what were described as "tumorous growths" in his colon, and is also afraid of contracting COVID-19.

 "I think it's so ironic in every sense of the word that perpetrators almost never exercise their right to a speedy trial," said Murphy.
 "They do the opposite.
 It's a very old tactic that courts are far too tolerant of."